What Should I Do After a Car Accident? | claims.co.uk ™

 Always pull over after a road accident

-It’s very important for you to pull over if you’ve been involved in a road traffic accident, even if it wasn’t your fault.
+You need to pull over if you’ve been involved in a road traffic accident, even if it wasn’t your fault.
 It’s a legal requirement for you to stop if any of the following have happened:

-• People have been injured
+• People have been injured.

-• An animal has been hit
+• An animal has been hit.

-• Someone else’s property has been damaged
+• Someone else’s property has been damaged.

 Seek medical help